Asbestos Management Plan

 Dear Parent(s) or Guardian:

-Your child, if in grades K, 1,3,5,7, will be given a vision screening on Monday, Sept.
-25, 2017.
+Your child will be given a vision screening on Monday, Sept.
+19, 2018.
 Before screening is conducted, state law requires parents be informed that vision screening is not a substitute for an eye examination by an eye care specialist.

 Vision screening may take place at any point during the school year.
 Every attempt is made to have student vision screening completed within 60 days from the start of the school year.
 Several methods for vision screening are state approved and available for student screening.
 Any of the following methods may be used to screen your child: Distance vision charts, photo screening, or computerized programs.
 School screenings are coordinated by the school nurse who may use trained parent volunteers and school staff to assist, or may request state-approved vision screening assistance from the Lions Sight Foundation, Friends for Sight, or the Utah Division of Services for the Blind and Visually Impaired.